Addressing Addiction When Drug Use Is Part of Life

 Drug courts have become another option in some communities.
 Instead of being sentenced to jail, adult and juvenile offenders are put into treatment and rehabilitation services and supervised by a team that includes judges, corrections staff, social workers, and rehab staff.
 They are monitored, given drug testing, and receive rewards or punishments based on their progress.9

 Addiction can’t be cured.
 But it can be successfully managed with the proper interventions.
 A combination of medication and therapy is often the most successful method.
-3 Medication-assisted treatment for opioid addiction—which combines behavioral therapy with medications to treat withdrawal symptoms and cravings—has been shown to not only reduce opioid use but also reduce criminal activity and improve patients’ ability to get a job.10
+3 Medication for addiction treatment for opioid addiction—which combines behavioral therapy with medications to treat withdrawal symptoms and cravings—has been shown to not only reduce opioid use but also reduce criminal activity and improve patients’ ability to get a job.10

 Harm Reduction Programs

 Some studies have found these programs to be effective.
-A 2014 review of 75 studies found that supervised injection sites reduce overdose deaths and improve health among drug users without leading to an increase in drug trafficking, drug use, and crime.13 Research also shows that IV drug users are 5 times more likely to enter a rehabilitation program after visiting a needle exchange program, and they are more likely to reduce or stop injecting when using a program.14
+One review of 75 studies found that supervised injection sites reduce overdose deaths and improve health among those who use drugs without leading to an increase in drug trafficking, drug use, and crime.13 Research also shows that IV drug users are 5 times more likely to enter a rehabilitation program after visiting a needle exchange program, and they are more likely to reduce or stop injecting when using a program.14

 Legalization Pros and Cons